 When I trick-or-treat, I always wear a full facemask so nobody knows how old I am.
 This year I went as classic Montreal Canadiens hockey goalie Jacques Plante.
 You’re always good to go when you’re dressed as a famous former athlete.
 People revere athletes.
 They love giving them candy.
 To further get around the age issue, I pretended I was a deaf-mute version of Jacques Plante so nobody could hear my voice.
 That really made the difference.
 I carried around a note to explain the whole thing.

-Happy Halloween.
+“Dear Person, Happy Halloween.
 I’m a deaf-mute, which is why I can’t say trick-or-treat.
 I still want your candy though, so please dump it in my bag.
 You may want to give me double if you feel guilty about my disability.

 Peace and love, Former Montreal Canadiens Hockey Goalie Jacques Plante”